JonathanJTang/Checkout-Calculator-Backend/README.md

 ## Reference: Development Environment Setup Instructions (not needed to test our app)
 We ran our code from a Windows Subsystem Linux (WSL) terminal window, but these steps would probably work on Linux machines too.
-1. From the command line, install python module `pipenv` (eg using `pip`) and make sure the `pipenv` command can be accessed in the terminal (WSL: might need to restart the terminal)
+1. From the command line, install python module `pipenv` (eg using `pip3`) and make sure the `pipenv` command can be accessed in the terminal (WSL: might need to restart the terminal)
-2. Clone this repository and navigate to the directory, ie `assignment-1-6-jonathanjtang-kralgeliy1-backend` (the location is important for `pipenv` to work properly).
+2. Clone this repository and navigate to the directory containing the `Pipfile` (the location is important for `pipenv` to work properly).
 3. Run `pipenv install` to create a virtual environment with the necessary dependencies installed.
 4. Run `pipenv shell` to start a shell session under the newly created virtual environment.
 5. Run `cd server`
-6. Run `python manage.py makemigrations`
+6. Run `python3 manage.py makemigrations`
-7. Run `python manage.py migrate`
+7. Run `python3 manage.py migrate`
-8. Run `python manage.py runserver`
+8. Run `python3 manage.py runserver`